 No need to worry about humidity when it comes to chocolate soldier plants; they enjoy dry conditions!
 The average household humidity is perfect for these succulents.

 However, chocolate soldier succulents are not as heat-tolerant as other succulent species.
 They may suffer in extreme heat, especially if they are grown outside in the summer months.
 Keep this in mind when choosing a location for your chocolate soldier plant.

 In addition, keep in mind that chocolate soldier succulents are also not cold-hardy.
 If you do bring your chocolate soldier succulent outdoors for the summer, ensure you remember to bring it back inside at the first sign of frost.

 Regular fertilizing is not necessary for chocolate soldier plants.
 However, fertilizing once at the beginning of the growing season (spring months) can help to encourage strong growth.
 A cactus or succulent fertilizer is best.

 Healthy and mature chocolate soldier plants also readily grow offshoots, which can be separated and grown as new plants.
 Allow the offshoot to grow for a couple of months until it has grown its own roots and is strong enough to survive independently.
 Then, take a pair of sharp scissors or pruning shears and make a clean cut to separate the offshoot.
-Let the cut stem of the offshoot callous over for a day and then plant the new succulent in cactus soil.
-Do not water until roots have begun to form - approximately 2-3 weeks.
+Let the cut stem of the offshoot callous over for a day and then plant the new chocolate soldier in succulent potting mix.
+Do not water until roots have begun to form, in approximately two to three weeks.